renesas-rz/rz_gstreamer_sample_code/11_gst-audioplayer/README.md

   break;
 }
 ```
-Command STOP sets the pipeline to PAUSED, then seeks it to the beginning of playback position.
+Command `STOP` sets the pipeline to `PAUSED`, then seeks it to the beginning of playback position.
 ```c
 case REPLAY:
   if (seek_to_time (pipeline, 0)) {